 The Ruysdael Quartet was formed in 1996, when all members were studying at the Conservatory in The Hague.
 In addition to their regular teachers they had lessons with the Amadeus Quartet, the Hagen Quartet and the Quatuor Mosaïques.
 Over a two-year period, they studied with the Alban Berg Quartet at the “Hochschule für Musik” in Cologne.
-Within a few years the Ruysdael Quartet established its name both in the Netherlands and abroad, and has ever since been regularly invited to take part in festivals and masterclasses, resulting in performances not only in Europe but also in Australia and the USA.
+Within a few years the Ruysdael Quartet established its name both in the Netherlands and abroad, and has ever since been regularly invited to take part in festivals and masterclasses, resulting in performances not only in Europe but also in the USA, Japan and Australia.

 The Ruysdael Quartet received a full scholarship to attend the ‘International Chamber Music Academy Prague-Vienna-Budapest’ (1999-2001) where they won the Bela Bartók Prize (1999), the Alban Berg Prize (2000) and the Tomastik-Infeld Prize (2001) with an invitation to make a recording for the Austrian National Radio.